-The Indian Rhinoceros are almost near to extinction, and the only location where you can them freely in their own habitat is at the Kaziranga National Park at Assam.
+The Indian Rhinoceros is almost near to extinction, and the only location where you can them freely in their own habitat is at the Kaziranga National Park at Assam.
 The park is open for tourists from November till April.

 A paradise for wildlife photojournalists, you would also be able to spot many different species of wildlife and a large variety of birds, here.

 All wildlife devotees should be heading to this place considered as one of the perfect places to visit in India in February.
-The temperature in the February month will vary from 25°C to 5°C.
+The temperature in February month will vary from 25°C to 5°C.

-Kasol, a paradise on earth, a beautiful place to live, and a wonderful land to visit for peace of mind.
+Kasol, a paradise on earth, a beautiful place to live, and wonderful land to visit for peace of mind.

 It is frequently identified as the Amsterdam of India; this old-fashioned slightly big village is royal in natural scenic beauty.
 While being placed between the towns of Bhuntar and Manikaran, Kasol might seem like a bare, featureless village from the external side, but it is one of the best spaces in the state to just sit back and chill in the lap of nature.

 You can stay in The Five Dimensions Resort that embraces the side of the river, or in a convenient wooden house with mountain views from every room.
-You can also choose a dwelling with outdoor tented beds to be even closer to landscape.
+You can also choose a dwelling with outdoor tented beds to be even closer to the landscape.

 The Golden Triangle is a noteworthy and famous tourist circuit in the Northern part of India.
-It is shaped by three major cities, i.e. Delhi, Agra and Jaipur, which are when plotted on a map, form a sort of triangle.
+It is shaped by three major cities, i.e. Delhi, Agra, and Jaipur, which are when plotted on a map, form a sort of triangle.

 Another charm of Mumbai is Indian Derby, a high society sports event and it is actually a must-see in Mumbai.
-In addition to horse racing, there is international aerial ballet, professional salsa dance and several live bands that can be enjoyed there.
+In addition to horse racing, there is international aerial ballet, professional salsa dance, and several live bands that can be enjoyed there.
 Do not settle only for this but also pledge to enjoy Mumbai Darshan as well.

 Coorg that is officially known as Kodagu, is the most prosperous hill station in Karnataka.
 It is well known for its amazingly exotic scenery and the lovely lush greenery.

-Forest covered peaks, spice and coffee plantations only add magic to the landscape.
+Forest covered peaks, spice, and coffee plantations only add magic to the landscape.
 Madikeri is the region’s center point with all conveyance for getting around starting from here.

-On a visit to Coorg, you must cover the beautiful townships like Virajpet, Gonikoppal, Pollibetta, Kushalnagar and Somwarpet.
+On a visit to Coorg, you must cover the beautiful townships like Virajpet, Gonikoppal, Pollibetta, Kushalnagar, and Somwarpet.
 And do not forget to experience the beautiful concept of “homestays” to make your trip more memorable.

 Kutch is also among the major district of India with a terribly little population density.
 Also, Kutch lies on the border of India-Pakistan and you can view parts of Pakistan from Kutch.

 Kutch is also well-known for crafts and embroidery works, Flamingo Sanctuary and Wild Ass Sanctuary.
 Bhuj is a perfect starting point to visit the Rann of Kutch.
-Gorgeous beaches of Mandvi near Bhuj are also absolutely worth visiting during your trip to Kutch.
+The gorgeous beaches of Mandvi near Bhuj are also absolutely worth visiting during your trip to Kutch.
 Do not ever miss to see the ancient town of Dholavira while you are in Kutch.

 Among one of the topmost honeymoon destinations in India, Gulmarg claims of being a beautiful town without any crowd like Manali and Shimla.
 Gulmarg has also been advanced as an adventure hub as the “Indian Institute of Skiing and Mountaineering” is located here.

 A lot of courses on trekking, mountaineering, skiing, and snowboarding are offered by the institute.
-There are several of other private tour operators in Gulmarg as well, which provide alike courses and facilities for skiing, snowboarding and hiking.
+There are several other private tour operators in Gulmarg as well, which provide alike courses and facilities for skiing, snowboarding, and hiking.
 Known for its picturesque beauty, Gulmarg has also been a prevalent destination for shooting of various Bollywood films.

-Some of the things to do in Goa are Beach camping, sightsee Margao and Vasco Da Gama, discover the diverse flora and fauna of Bhagwan Mahavir Wildlife Sanctuary, to visit the Naval Aviation Museum and watch the dolphin drive for sure.
+Some of the things to do in Goa are Beach camping, sightsee Margao and Vasco Da Gama, discover the diverse flora and fauna of Bhagwan Mahavir Wildlife Sanctuary, to visit the Naval Aviation Museum, and watch the dolphin drive for sure.

-Those who wish to get lost in the luxuriant meadows and smell the fresh air of South India they must pay a visit to Kodaikanal.
+Those who wish to get lost in the luxuriant meadows and smell the fresh air of South India must pay a visit to Kodaikanal.
 It is one of the best places to visit in February in south India for its trekking trails, an extensive variety of flowers and other plants that look exotic, and stargazing.